skarlekar/WorldHappinessReport/README.md

 What makes people happy in their day-to-day activities and how does it relate to  country’s GDP?

 ## Solution
 To answer the aforementioned problem, we collected data from multiple sources.
+The data was in different formats such as CSV and JSON.
+Some of this data was static in nature such as country codes and some other will change over time such as countries GDP.

-The data was in dif and built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue and PySpark to transform the data into a CSV
+With this data as input, we built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue and PySpark to transform the data into a denormali

 ### Input